 Welcome to the Illinois therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Illinois cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Illinois zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Illinois zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Illinois telehealth therapists.

 Estimates from the United States Census Bureau suggest the population of Illinois in 2015 was approximately 12.8 million people.
 Reports from the Bureau of Labor Statistics (BLS) say in 2015, roughly 74,620 residents worked as child psychologists, counselors at drug rehab centers, community health workers, psychiatrists, parole officers, religious workers, health educators, and marriage and family therapists.
 In Illinois, individuals in these community and social service fields earned an average salary of $48,280.